rossmassey/leetcode/README.md

 swift test
 ```

+> Note: Current test cases are just the example inputs/outputs provided by Leetcode, and are not comprehensive

 ## Adding new solution and test case

 Run the following interactive script to to generate a blank leetcode solution and test case